 Concordia offers more than 50 majors and 12 preprofessional programs.
 Even if you're not sure you're on the right academic path, don't worry – we'll help you explore.Explore our majors, minors and programs

 What are Inquiry Seminars?

 The inquiry seminar is a unique course that will help you develop valuable critical thinking skills on different topics during your first semester at Concordia.
 All first-year students are required to take this course.Learn More

-See what courses all students take within the liberal arts, as part of their Concordia degree requirements.Core Curriculum
+See what courses all students take in the liberal arts as part of their Concordia degree requirements.Core Curriculum

 Language Placement Inventory